Accessible Ed & Disability Resources: Events

 Accessibility 101: Programs and Events

 This session will cover accessibility basics for programs and events.
 Come to learn about making your office, program, or event more accessible for all.
 This session will be an introduction to concepts related to physical and digital environment accessibility, as well as, covering important information for publications and marketing materials.
 Faculty, Staff, and Student Groups are encouraged to attend.
-Accessibility 101 Presentation File, Accessibility 101 Presentation Outline, Checklist for Offices, and Checklist for Furniture
+Accessibility 101 Presentation File, Accessibility 101 Presentation Outline, Checklist for Offices, Checklist for Furniture, and Checklist for Events

 Access and Inclusion: A Shared Responsibility

 Learn about legal mandates related to accommodating students with documented disabilities and get introduced to the concept of Universal Design to reduce barriers proactively.
 In addition, the PCC accommodation management system will be described with a focus on electronic notification letters and accommodated test contracts.
-Here is a ink to the presentation for Access and Inclusion and related handouts on What Faculty Need to Know and Disability Statistics to Shift Practice.
+Here is a ink to the presentation for Access and Inclusion and related handout on What Faculty Need to Know.

 Understanding Students on the Spectrum